Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 - Commands aliases
 - Permissions/ranks to restrict some commands to a certain type of players (admin, VIP etc.)
+- Support for more target aliases such as "all", "bots" and "humans"
 - Configurable text colors/accent.
 As of now the majority of the text will be white

 ## chat_command_change_team.gsc